How to set up DNS records for your domain in CloudFlare account

 There are two ways to enable CloudFlare for your domain name:

-2. By pointing a domain name to CloudFlare nameservers which is possible after signing up with CloudFlare in cPanel too, but additional steps below should be performed in order to make your domain work properly.
+2. By pointing a domain name to CloudFlare nameservers which is possible after signing up with CloudFlare, but additional steps below should be performed in order to make your domain work properly.

 Once you have signed up, you will receive an email from CloudFlare with a password setup link.
 Click on it and you will be redirected to a menu with an option to set up the password for the CloudFlare account.
 Once done, you will be able to log in.